Forward Regression via Gram-Schmidt Orthogonalization for Ultra-High Dimensional Linear Models: Theoretical Properties

 \begin{theorem} Assume that Assumptions \ref{assumption1} to \ref{asm6} {hold}.
 Let \( N_n = \{1 \leq j \leq p_n : \beta_j \neq 0 \} \) denote the set of relevant input variables.
 Suppose \( K_n / n^{\gamma} \to \infty \) and \( K_n = O\left(\left(n / \log p_n\right)^{1/2}\right) \).
 Then,

 where \( \hat{J}_{K_n} \) is the set of variables selected by GSFR after \( K_n \) iterations. \end{theorem}

 \begin{remark} Theorem \ref{theorem2} demonstrates that, with probability approaching one, the GSFR algorithm identifies all relevant predictors within \( K_n = O\left(\left(n / \log p_n\right)^{1/2}\right) \) iterations.
 This ensures that the number of iterations required by GSFR remains smaller than the sample size \( n \), effectively reducing computational cost.
-In contrast, the FR algorithm in \citet{wang2009forward} requires \( n \) iterations, and the FS in \citet{wieczorek2022model} may also run up to \( n \) iterations, without providing an upper bound on the final model size.
-In practice, the practitioner only needs to select \( K_n \), a task simpler than tuning hyperparameters.
-Even with a rough choice of a larger \( K_n \), the final size of the model is automatically determined by our selection criterion, which effectively excludes redundant variables and typically yields a simpler model.
+In contrast, the standard FR algorithm such as that in \citet{wang2009forward} requires \( n \) iterations.
+In practice, the final model size is determined by the path-based stopping rule, which helps exclude redundant variables and typically yields a parsimonious selected model.

 \nonumber \end{remark}

 We now establish the variable selection consistency of GSFR using the model size selection criterion proposed in Section 2.

 \begin{theorem} Under the same notation and assumptions as {those} in Theorem \ref{theorem2}, suppose \( K_n / n^{\gamma} \to \infty \) and \( K_n = O((n / \log p_n)^{1/2}) \).
 Then